 If you would like to know a bit more about having a dental crown done we invite you to come to see us at Tower Dental in Balwyn and we can explain any doubts you may have in a relaxed, personal and friendly environment.

-For crowns near Kew, Camberwell, Hawthorn, Surrey Hills, Mont Albert & Deepdene, we're only a phone call away.
+For dental crowns near Kew, Camberwell, Hawthorn, Surrey Hills, Mont Albert & Deepdene, come in and see us, we're only a phone call away.